Clivern/Chunk/README.md

 ```

-Now you can run listener daemon:
+Now you can run listener daemon

 ```php
 use Clivern\Chunk\Core\Listener;